artikcloud/artikcloud-java/README.md

 After the generation succeeds, you can use the generated libraries in one of the following ways depending on your scenario:

-- To use them in an Android Studio project, copy libraries under `target` and `target/lib` directories of the imported Maven project to `app/libs` directory in your Android Studio project.
+- To use them in an Android Studio project, copy `artikcloud-java-x.x.x.jar` under `target` and all jar files under `target/lib` directories of the imported Maven project to `app/libs` directory in your Android Studio project.
 In the `build.gradle` of `app` module, declare the dependency of your Android application on the libraries as following.

 ~~~
 dependencies {